NVIDIA/DALI/docs/api.rst

 There are two ways to define a DALI pipelines:

-#. by inheriting from Pipeline class and overriding :meth:`nvidia.dali.pipeline.Pipeline.define_graph`
+#. by inheriting from Pipeline class and overriding :meth:`Pipeline.define_graph`
 #. by instantiating `Pipeline` directly, building the graph and setting the pipeline
-   outputs with :meth:`nvidia.dali.pipeline.Pipeline.set_outputs`
+   outputs with :meth:`Pipeline.set_outputs`

 Data processing graphs
 """"""""""""""""""""""

 DALI pipeline is represented as a graph of operations.
 There are two kinds of nodes in the graph:

- * Operators
- * Data nodes (see :class:`nvidia.dali.pipeline.DataNode`)

-The nodes are created on each call to an operator object (or function) - each call typically creates one operator node and as many data nodes as there are outputs from the operator.
+ * Operators - created on each call to an operator
-Passing `DataNode` objects as inputs or arguments to an operator establishes connections in the graph.
+ * Data nodes (see :class:`DataNode`) - represent outputs and inputs of operators; they are returned from calls to operators and passing them as inputs to other operators establishes connections in the graph.

 Example::

     class MyPipeline(Pipeline):